 We love Pig Leg Lane but for a long time it has been in need of attention.
 With help from the community and some generous funders we are now able to start making this lovely site into a place that is easy for everyone to get to and enjoy.
-Thanks to funding from the People’s Postcode Trust, Ryde Town Council, Down To The Coast and Tesco Bags of Help we have begun a programme of involving the people of Ryde, improving paths and managing scrub in 2016 and 2017.
-We have also had a huge amount of support from the Isle of Wight Green Gym who have done great work helping with the paths and the pond.
+Thanks to funding from the People’s Postcode Trust, Ryde Town Council, Down To The Coast and Tesco Bags of Help we have a programme of improving paths and managing scrub.
+This summer we will install a boardwalk alongside Monktonmead Brook and work with the Environment Agency and Isle of Wight Council to stop water cascading down Rosemary Lane and into the watercourse.
+Ryde Town Council have donated a couple of benches which we will be renovating and installing.
+We have had a huge amount of support from the Isle of Wight Green Gym who have done great work helping with the paths and the pond.

 Arethusa Cottage is a private house on the edge of Pig Leg Lane.
 It is an unusual name for a house that commemorates a very celebrated occupant.